 In the wild, big cats eat only the prey they catch.
-Your cat is a natural hunter too, however she relies on you to feed her the kind of balanced diet she needs to stay healthy … and the right weight.
+Your cat is natural hunter too, however they rely on you to feed them the kind of balanced diet they need to stay healthy … and the right weight.
 But it can be hard to resist the pleading look in those big eyes, and treating can be an important part of playtime.
-So take a moment occasionally to check your cat’s weight, and make sure she hasn’t been over-indulging!
+So take a moment occasionally to check your cat's weight, and make sure they haven’t been over-indulging!

 Checking your cat's weight couldn’t be simpler – just use your bathroom scales.
 First, weigh yourself.
 Then step on the scales again, this time holding your cat in your arms.
 Subtracting the first number from the second will give you the weight of your cat!

-It’s also a good idea to look for changes in your cat’s body weight.
-You can do this by standing directly above her and looking down.
-If you can you see a slight ""waist"" behind her ribs, she may be overweight.
-Look too for pouches of fat between her hind legs, and under her belly.
+It’s also a good idea to look for changes in your cat's body weight.
+You can do this by standing directly above them and looking down.
+If you can you see a slight ""waist"" behind their ribs, they may be overweight.
+Look too for pouches of fat between their hind legs, and under their belly.

-Alternatively, place both hands on your cat’s sides.
-If you can feel her ribs, your feline friend is the perfect weight.
-But if her ribs are actually sticking out, she's too thin.
+Alternatively, place both hands on your cat's sides.
+If you can feel their ribs, your feline friend is the perfect weight.
+But if their ribs are actually sticking out, they're too thin.

 Helping an overweight cat

-Just like her big cat cousins, your cat thrives on plenty of exercise – and this can help her shed weight too.
-Get your cat used to the idea with short bursts of playful activity.
-Then gradually extend her playtime, adding five minutes here and there, until she's getting a full workout.
+Just like their big cat cousins, your cat thrives on plenty of exercise – and this can help them shed weight too.
+Get your cat sused to the idea with short bursts of playful activity.
+Then gradually extend their playtime, adding five minutes here and there, until they're getting a full workout.

 Helping an underweight cat

 If you think your cat is underweight, ask your vet for advice on how much, and how often to feed them.
 If they don't improve, they might be poorly, so take them back to the vet for a check-up.